Study in Firenze

 You’ll find esteemed universities, excellent colleges, and specialist schools in areas like art and design, economics, and human sciences.
 These institutions offer an array of programs at the bachelor’s, master’s, and doctoral levels, as well as vocational, diploma, and certificate courses.

-What to study in Florence
+What to study in Firenze

 Thanks to its status as one of the world’s most beautiful and eye-catching cities, it’s hard to compete with the outstanding art, fashion, photography, design, and architecture programs offered in Florence.